 Two separate bicycle rental systems are offered along the Shimanami Kaido: the regular rental system features around ten terminals dotted along the cycling course, while a newer one is operated by bicycle manufacturer Giant with two terminals.
 Both systems allow tourists to rent their bicycles at one end of the route and drop it off at the other end, or - in case of the regular system - to stop at a terminal in between and take a bus for the rest of their journey.

 The regular rental system is cheaper and offers more terminals.
-The rental fee is 3,000 yen per day.
-A 1,100 yen deposit is charged and will be returned unless you drop off the bicycle at a terminal on a different island.
 Various types of bicycles are available, but some of the smaller terminals have only a limited selection.
-Tandems (4,000 yen/day), electric-assist bicycles (4,000 yen/day) and e-bikes (8,000 yen/day) are available at some terminals and must be returned to the same terminal.
+The fee is 3,000 yen per day for regular bikes, 4000 yen for electric-assist bicycles and tendems, and 8000 yen for e-bikes.
+It is possible to drop off bicycles at different terminals except tandems, which must be returned to the same terminal.
 Reservations can be made online but are not mandatory.

 The Giant rental system is more expensive and has only two terminals: one at Imabari Station and the other at Onomichi Station.
 Various high-quality bicycles are available for 4,000 to 17,000 yen per day.
 Drop-off at the other terminal is only possible with road bicycles, requires prior reservation and costs an additional 3,300 yen.
 Advance reservations can be made online.